connorferster/handcalcs/README.md

 b = 9.4
 c = (3*a)/(sqrt(2*a + b**2))
 ```
-Here, brackets are used to define both the numerator and denominator, unambiguously.
+Here, brackets are used to define both numerator and denominator, unambiguously.

 However, even though it is correct and valid Python, the below will produce unexpected results: